 - Unlike some traditional poker variants, Indian Poker typically features only one betting round.
 Players must place their bets during this round, and there are no subsequent betting rounds.

-- Betting rounds continue until all players have either called, folded, or raised.
+- Betting rounds continue until all players are called, folded, or raised.
 Once a player raises and all remaining players call their raise, the betting round concludes, and the game progresses.

 Example: